Kennedy (commentator): Politics

 She is a supporter of same-sex marriage, and officiated at the wedding of fellow Fox contributor Guy Benson to husband Adam Wise.
 She also supports privatization of Social Security.
 She opposes the "war on drugs" and bureaucratic regulation.

-She is critical of neoconservatism.
+Kennedy described herself as an "ardent Republican" in 1994.
 At MTV's 1993 Rock 'n' Roll Inaugural Ball for Bill Clinton, she chanted, "Nixon now!
 Nixon now!" whenever the Clintons went on stage.
 Along with being a fan of Richard Nixon, she supported Dan Quayle and Bob Dole.
 She was a speaker at the 1996 Republican National Convention.

 She later abandoned social conservatism, saying, "Social conservatism was really bringing me down, and I realized, as time went on, that I wasn't a Bush conservative.
 I was really a libertarian."
 She was first introduced to libertarianism when Kurt Loder suggested she read Ayn Rand's Introduction to Objectivist Epistemology.
 She actively supported Gary Johnson in both the 2012 and 2016 presidential elections.

 In March 2012, Reason published an article by Kennedy saying atheism is a religion on par with theistic religions.
+In 2014, according to Robert Draper, her show is not pro-Republican; it "bash[es] not only 'Obamacare' but also the NSA, neoconservatives and social scolds."

 Personal life

 Kennedy is divorced from former professional snowboarder Dave Lee; the couple has two daughters.

-Kennedy dated frontman and guitarist John Rzeznik from the band Goo Goo Dolls.
+Prior to 1995, Kennedy dated Goo Goo Dolls frontman and guitarist John Rzeznik.
 The song "Name" was written about her.

 She has the Romanian flag tattooed on her left ankle, and a pink Republican elephant tattooed on her upper left thigh.

 In September 2012, during an appearance on Red Eye, Kennedy said she had been diagnosed with celiac disease, leading her to change to a more meat-based diet.